-Name Age Position Morris Goldfarb 64 Chairman of the Board, Chief Executive Officer, President and Director Sammy Aaron 55 Vice Chairman and Director Wayne S. Miller 57 Chief Operating Officer and Secretary Neal S. Nackman 55 Chief Financial Officer and Treasurer
+Name Age Position Morris Goldfarb 65 Chairman of the Board, Chief Executive Officer, President and Director Sammy Aaron 56 Vice Chairman and Director Wayne S. Miller 58 Chief Operating Officer and Secretary Neal S. Nackman 56 Chief Financial Officer and Treasurer

 Morris Goldfarb is our Chairman of the Board, Chief Executive Officer and President, as well as one of our directors.
 Mr. Goldfarb has served as an executive officer of G-III and our predecessors since our formation in 1974.
-Mr. Goldfarb is a director of Oppenheimer Holdings Inc. and RLJ Entertainment, Inc.

 Sammy Aaron has been our Vice Chairman, as well as one of our directors, since we acquired the Marvin Richards business in July 2005.
-Mr. Aaron is the Chief Executive Officer of our Calvin Klein divisions.
+Mr. Aaron is also the Chief Executive Officer of our Calvin Klein divisions.
 Prior to joining G-III, he served as the President of Marvin Richards from 1998 until July 2005.